Worktree Isolation: Parallel Agent Sessions in Safe Sandboxes¶

 Pairing with the Ralph Wiggum Loop¶

-Worktree isolation pairs with the Ralph Wiggum Loop: each iteration can run in a fresh worktree, discarding the environment on failure and starting clean for the next cycle.
-The disk state that persists between iterations lives outside the worktree — in shared files the orchestrator controls.
+Worktree isolation pairs with the Ralph Wiggum Loop.
+Each iteration can run in a fresh worktree, which discards the environment on failure and starts clean for the next cycle.
+The disk state that persists between iterations lives outside the worktree, in shared files the orchestrator controls.

 # Create a worktree for a new branch